 Address any and all gut issues whether diagnosed or undiagnosed (example: leaky gut, colitis, IBS).
 Having good gut bacteria is key for glowing skin.
 You can begin by adding in probiotic rich foods to your lunch or dinner.

-4-“A high intake of meat, dairy, and butter increase your changes of .”
-But that’s not all! “is a risk factor for diabetes.”
-The same is true for a high diet increasing the workload on the kidneys.
+4-“A high intake of meat, dairy, and butter increase your changes of wrinkled skin.”
+But that’s not all!
+“Meat consumption is a risk factor for diabetes.”
+The same is true for a high meat/sweet diet increasing the workload on the kidneys.
 Make a conscious effort to consume more plant based foods such as organic broccoli and spinach.

 7-Various autoimmune disorders are found in people diagnosed with vitiligo, which causes depigmentation of skin.
-For instance, and are increased in patients with vitiligo.Alcohol addiction can be causal in vitiligo as well as dehydrated skin conditions.
+For instance, metabolic syndrome, and diabetes are increased in patients with vitiligo.Alcohol addiction can be causal in vitiligo as well as dehydrated skin conditions.
 Ditch the alcohol for a healthier skin, liver, and gut microbiome.

 Why sleep is necessary?

 Chronic insomnia harms kidney function and causes premature aging in our skin.
 A few causes of insomnia includes diet, insulin resistance, diabetes and blood sugar imbalances.
 What can you do?
 Avoid caffeine and eating a large meal before bed.
 Additionally, EMFs can be causal in blood sugar imbalances and insomnia.
 “According to the Journal of Cerebral Blood Flow & Metabolism, EMFs from cell phones disrupt glucose levels.”
 Design your bedroom as a place for rest and sex only.
 You can start by removing your cell phones, computer, and television from your bedroom.

 Why sweating is necessary?